Earth Day 2017 Celebration

 Earth Day 2017

 This year's theme is the Total Solar Eclipse of 2017!
-The August 21, 2017 eclipse will be the first total eclipse of the sun to visit Missouri in 148 years!
+The Aug.
+21, 2017 eclipse will be the first total eclipse of the sun to visit Missouri in 148 years!
 The 1869 eclipse only clipped the northeast corner of our state, but the 2017 eclipse will begin its sweep from the northwest corner of Missouri to Cape Girardeau.
+Solar Eclipse Resources

-Erin Hart and Dave Patrick, 94.3 Kat Country, radio personalities, will host on the main stage at the Earth Day event.
+Erin and Matt, 94.3 Kat Country, radio personalities, will host on the main stage at the Earth Day event.
 Get ready for a couple of rounds of our new educational "Solar Eclipse Survivor" game!

 You won't want to miss this year's Earth Day celebration!
-Teacher registration for students in grades 4-6 will open soon.
-Check back for more information.
+Teacher registration for students in grades 4 through 6 is now open.

 Highlights from Earth Day 2016